With our help you will find the ideal equipment.

-If you still have some doubts about what kind of snowboard or free ski equipment to buy, or you have heard some contradictory opinions on one and the same snowboard model, or if you would just like to consult some expert – WE ARE WAITING FOR YOU! :)
+If you still have some doubts about what kind of snowboard equipment to buy, or you have heard some contradictory opinions on one and the same snowboard model, or if you would just like to consult some expert – WE ARE WAITING FOR YOU! :)

 In order to help you to make a choice, we need to know the following facts about you:

 - weight, height, shoe size

 On the basis of your size we choose: width and length of the snowboard.